 A property tax lien is a claim filed by a county or municipality against a person or business owing taxes on their property.
 The lien specifically attaches to the property.
 All counties maintain some sort of list and proper documentation related to tax liens for their jurisdiction’s delinquent properties.
 Any property that has a tax lien against it cannot be sold, transferred, or refinanced until the owner satisfies the delinquent taxes, and the property tax lien is removed.

-When a municipality issues a tax lien, it subsequently creates a tax lien certificate, which details the taxes owed on the property and any interest or penalties due.
+Tax lien investing is an investment strategy in which investors purchase property tax lien certificates with the intent of collecting payments plus interest from the property owner.
+Tax lien certificates are created by a municipality to detail the taxes owed on the property and any interest or penalties due.
 Subsequently, the tax lien certificate is auctioned off to the highest bidder at a tax auction.
-Investors can purchase tax liens for or as little as a few hundred dollars.
+Investors can purchase tax liens for as little as a few hundred dollars.
 Realistically, the cost is usually over a thousand dollars.

 Property tax liens are similarly purchased the same way actual properties are bought and sold at auctions.
 Depending on the municipality, an auction can be held at a physical location or online.
 Tax liens are typically auctioned off six months to a year after the property owner becomes delinquent.
 The prospective investor who is willing to pay the highest premium receives the tax lien.